Moʼorea: Geology

-Moorea is an atoll whose main island consists mainly of igneous rocks.
-The island, like neighboring Tahiti, formed as part of the "Society Chain" from a hot spot on the Pacific Plate and is between 1.5 and 2 million years old.
-The enclosed reef surrounds the entire island, but has several navigable passages.
-The reef is relatively close to the island, so Moorea has formed only a narrow lagoon.
+Moorea formed as a shield volcano 1.5 to 2.5 million years ago, the action of the hotspot in the Earth's mantle which is responsible for all the Society Islands.
+Today, Moorea is an atoll where a coral reef surrounds the entire island forming a lagoon along the shoreline.
+The reef is relatively close, making the lagoon narrow with several navigable passages from the Pacific Ocean.

+It is theorized that Moorea's bays were formerly river basins that filled during the Holocene sea rise.

 Climate

 Moorea is located in the Earth's tropical belt.
 The climate is tropical-warm and very humid, which favors the lush vegetation of the island.
 The average temperature ranges between 28 and 30 °C, with little difference between months.
 The rainiest months are from December to February, the (winter) months from July to September are drier.
 There is a constant wind that moderates temperatures.
 However, an occasional cyclone cannot be ruled out.
 In the 1982–83 season, a series of cyclones in the Society Islands also caused considerable property damage in Moorea.